 Lots of examples exist in scripture of individuals who followed bad advice.
 It begins with Adam taking Eve’s advice to eat the piece of fruit (Genesis 3).
-And it goes at least through Peter’s decision to follow the crowd (John 18).
+It goes at least through Peter’s decision to follow the crowd (John 18).

 Probably the most concentrated source of examples are found in 1 and 2 Kings as well as 1 and 2 Chronicles.
 Most of the kings chronicled were not good kings, and a good deal of their errant ways can be traced to their decision to follow bad advice.